ipfs/specs/src/http-gateways/trustless-gateway.md

 - `format=car` → `application/vnd.ipld.car`
 - `format=ipns-record` → `application/vnd.ipfs.ipns-record`

+A Client SHOULD include the `format` query parameter in the request URL, in addition to the `Accept` header.
+This provides the best interoperability and ensures consistent HTTP cache behavior across various gateway implementations.

 ### :dfn[`dag-scope`] (request query parameter)

 Optional, `dag-scope=(block|entity|all)` with default value `all`, only available for CAR requests.